selimkeles/my_project_template/README.md

 ## Build Process

-### Windows (MinGW)
+### Windows (MSVC)

-On Windows, we use the **MinGW** toolchain for compiling the C source code.
+On Windows, we use the **Windows Build Tools** toolchain for compiling the C source code.
 CMake will detect the platform and adjust the compilation flags accordingly.
-The project is built using `gcc` (MinGW) on Windows.
+The project is built using `mcvs` on Windows.

 ### Unix-like Systems (Linux/macOS)